anhb/Install-Manjaro-Linux-on-Matebook-X-Pro-2021-Huawei/README.md

 4. Stereo Tools
 5. Limiter

-Every effect configuration you do, you need to go to the Presets button look at your new preset and next to Load there is a button to save it.
+For every effect configuration you do, you need to go to the *Presets* button, look at your new preset, and next to *Load*, there is a button to save it.

 - Copy these configurations in *Limiter*:

 ![](assets/images/easy_limiter.png)

-- After that enable and configure *Filter*:
+- After that, enable and configure *Filter*:

 ![](assets/images/easy_filter.png)

-- Now enable and configure *Bass Enhancer*
+- Now enable and configure *Bass Enhancer*.

 ![](assets/images/easy_bass.png)

-- Enable and Configure *Multiband Compressor*, in this section you need to select *Band1* since the image below shows configuration for *Band1*, but you need to have different configurations for each band until Band4.
+- Enable and Configure *Multiband Compressor*.
+In this section, you have to select *Band1* since the image below shows the configuration for *Band1*, but you need to have different configurations for each band until Band4.

-  Copy same configurations per band as following:
+  Copy the same configurations per band as follows:

 ```
 Band 1 Attack Time: 150 ms, Release Time: 300 ms, Attack Threshold: -16 dB, Ratio: 5Knee: -12 dB, Makeup: 4 dB